 Across the industry there are three places a prop firm’s revenue can come from.
 A reputable firm leans on the first two.
 The shaky ones lean on the third.

 One — challenge fees from people who don’t pass.
 This is the biggest line for almost every firm in the category, including us.
 It’s not a secret and it’s not a scam — it’s the engine that lets the firm hand a real $50,000 account to somebody who paid $299, and pay them out of profits without going broke when most of the people who try don’t make it.
 It only becomes a scam when the rules are written so nobody can pass.
 So the question to ask of any firm is whether their rules are pass-able by a disciplined trader.
-Specific things to look for: how the drawdown is calculated (more on that in week eight), whether news trading is allowed, whether the profit target is reasonable, whether the consistency rule is hidden in the fine print.
+Specific things to look for: how the drawdown is calculated, whether news trading is allowed, whether the profit target is reasonable, whether the consistency rule is hidden in the fine print.

 Two — the firm’s share of profit.
 When a funded trader passes and starts withdrawing, the 20% the firm keeps is real revenue.
 As a firm’s funded base grows, this becomes a bigger share of the income.
 A firm that wants this share to grow has a direct interest in keeping good traders alive — not killing them off with surprise rule changes after the first big payout.